KarlieHe/book-store-frontend/README.md

 # Bookies | MERN Book Store Frontend

 Website URL: https://book-store-pied-psi.vercel.app/
+⏳ Please Note:
+The backend may take up to 50 seconds to load due to hosting limitations.

+This delay happens because the server is hosted on Render's free tier, which automatically puts the service to sleep after 15 minutes of inactivity.
+When a new request comes in, the server needs time to spin back up, causing the delay.

+Thank you for your patience!
 Backend Repository: https://github.com/KarlieHe/book-store-backend

 A modern online bookstore frontend built with React, Redux Toolkit, and Tailwind CSS.
 This project is part of a MERN stack application.